 AIG has been assisting buyers and sellers with over 5,000 deals insured globally since the late 1990s.
-R&W claims can be complex, incorporating difficult issues as diverse as the scope of the warranties insured.
-When you are facing a significantly large loss on a transaction, you do not want your insurance claims handler learning about how a deal works for the first time.
-AIG has assembled a global network of in-house claims professionals to manage and resolve these types of claim.
+W&I claims can be complex, incorporating difficult issues as diverse as the scope of the warranties insured.
+When you are facing a significantly large loss on a transaction, you do not want your insurance claims handler learning about a global network of in-house claims professionals to manage and resolve these types of claim.
 Made up of experienced professionals located in strategic offices throughout North America, Europe, and Asia Pacific, claims handlers work in partnership with the underwriting team.
-AIG insureds benefit from dealing with knowledgeable claims handlers who understand the complex nature of R&W claims and can focus on the key issues and bring them to resolution as quickly as possible.
-With market conditions putting increasing pressure on the M&A insurance market, it is more important knowledgeable and tested.
+AIG insureds benefit from dealing with knowledgeable claims handlers who understand the complex nature of W&I claims and can focus on the key issues and bring them to resolution as quickly as possible.
+With market conditions putting increasing pressure on the M&A insurance market, it is more important than ever for clients to choose an insurance partner that is knowledgeable and tested.